thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 ![](images/training_acc.jpg)

-However, when splitting the data by subject or trial, the validation accuracy (measured here at steps 20k and 40k) is strictly decreasing:
+However, when splitting the data by subject or trial, the validation accuracy (measured here at around 6 and 12 hours of training) is strictly decreasing:

 ![](images/validation_acc.jpg)